rackerlabs/rackspace-how-to/content/cloud-servers/resize-up-compute-and-memory-servers.md

    Confirming the resize changes the server status.
 The process is complete when the **Status** reads as **Active**, the **Current Action** is **None**, and the server has come back up from a reboot.
-Any web services that you had running may require you to log in and manually restart them.
+Any web services that you had running might require you to log in and manually restart them.

    **Note**: Resizes are automatically confirmed after 24 hours.
 Therefore, you cannot revert a server after you have manually confirmed the resize or